 Waste and recyclables collected from NSW households

-The NSW Environment Protection Authority (EPA) coordinates annual council surveys on the waste and recyclables collected from households, which is the major component of the municipal solid waste (MSW) stream.
+The EPA coordinates annual council surveys on the waste and recyclables collected from households, which is the major component of the municipal solid waste (MSW) stream.
 The surveys also incorporate information required under the National Environment Protection Measure (NEPM) for Used Packaging Materials.

 The resulting reports outline the domestic waste generation and recycling performance of local council kerbside, drop-off and clean-up services across NSW.
-The EPA uses data provided by councils to calculate overall waste generation and resource recovery rates for each local government area (LGA).
+The EPA uses data provided by councils to calculate overall waste generation and resource recovery rates for each local government area (LGA), and to prepare the yearly waste and resource recovery data reports.

 When comparing the figures for LGAs, it is important to consider regional variations in consumption patterns, available services, data availability, and the interpretation of survey questions.

-- NSW households generated a total of 3.69 million tonnes of domestic waste, sending 1.92 million tonnes of residual waste to landfill, with the remaining 1.77 million tonnes being recycled
+- NSW households generated a total of 3.66 million tonnes of domestic waste, sending 1.94 million tonnes of residual waste to landfill, with the remaining 1.72 million tonnes being recycled.

-- the average person in NSW generated 9.4 kg of waste a week
+- The average NSW household generated 21.75 kg of waste a week.

 Household residual waste and recycling audit